BestTimesToVisit.com Logo

 Golf Carts

-Once on Caye Caulker, golf carts are the main mode of transportation, as the island is largely car-free.
-They're perfect for exploring the sandy streets, carrying groceries, or heading to the split.
+Once on Caye Caulker, golf carts are the main mode of transport.
+The island is small and flat, making them perfect for exploring at a leisurely pace.
+You'll find rental shops all along the main street.

-Cost:$25-$50 USD per day, depending on rental duration and cart size.
+Cost:$25-$50 USD per day, depending on the cart size and rental duration.
 Hourly rentals are also available.

 Bicycles